Angels of Mons: Post-war developments

 After the war the story continued to be frequently repeated, but with little factual evidence to support it from eye-witnesses to the events at the Battle of Mons.
 The most substantial piece of corroboratory evidence that is known to exist comes from Brigadier-General John Charteris' memoir At G.H.Q. (published 1931), which implies that the story of an: "Angel of the Lord, clad in white raiment bearing a flaming sword, appearing before the German forces at the Mons battle forbidding their advance", was a popular rumour circulating in September 1914 among the troops of the British Army's II Corps who had fought in the battle.
-However, General Charteris wasn't serving with II Corps in 1914, and was commenting on it therefore from a second-hand perspective, and an examination of his original war correspondence and notes from which his book's text was drawn makes no contemporary mention of the story at that time.
+However, General Charteris was not serving with II Corps in 1914, and was commenting on it therefore from a second-hand perspective, and an examination of his original war correspondence and notes from which his book's text was drawn makes no contemporary mention of the story at that time.
 It would appear likely that he retrospectively added it into the book's narrative when writing it post-war, acknowledging in the book's preface that he had 'amplified' the original source material in parts in such a way to supplement the text.

-One example of the proliferation of material, which was particularly notable within religious circles, is the production in 1915 of a 160-line poem entitled “The Angels of Mons”, by Dugald MacEchern.
-It is contained within his book “The Sword of the North: Highland Memories of the Great War”, published in 1923.
+One example of the proliferation of material, which was particularly notable in religious circles, is the production in 1915 of a 160-line poem entitled "The Angels of Mons", by Dugald MacEchern.
+It is contained in his book The Sword of the North: Highland Memories of the Great War, published in 1923.
 MacEchern, who was the Minister of the Parish of Bower (Caithness) between 1908 and 1946, was The Bard to the Gaelic Society of Inverness.
 He was attached to the Seaforth Highlanders during the Great War.
-He had a very wide range of contacts, including Lloyd George.
+He had a very wide range of contacts, including David Lloyd George.

 He supplied no original information about the legend of the Angels of Mons, but embellished it considerably – emphasizing that the heavenly hosts were actively engaged in the battle (on the side of the British), as well as supplying some details about their appearance.
 A short section of the poem is copied below: